iswarkumarpatra/PROJECT-Spam_Classification/README.md

 ## 📊 **Outputs**

 1. **Trained Model**
-   - The trained model is saved in the `models/` directory.

 2. **Results**
    - Results are displayed in the terminal or GUI with classification output and accuracy metrics.

-3. **Logs and Reports**
-   - Any logs or reports related to training, testing, and results will be stored in the `logs/` or `reports/` directory.

 ---